Nostalgic Ice Cream Parlors in the East Bay

 Most popular items/flavors: classic sundae; Swiss Miss chocolate

-Loard’s has branches all over the East Bay, but this is the original store.
+Loard’s has branches all over the East Bay, but this is the original shop.
 More.

 Most popular flavors: fresh strawberry, fresh mango, pralines with crème